roe-dl/weewx-DWD/README-en.md

 * `n`: cloud cover in precent (necessary for `ww`&lt;4 only)
 * `night`: `True` if the night time symbol is to be used.
 * `wawa`: the wawa weather code or a list of such weather codes
+* In case of `station` as value of `attr` additional parameters can be used to define readings to present in the station model.

 All the parameters are optional.
 At least one of `ww`, `n`, or `wawa` is necessary.
 If both `ww` and `wawa` are present, `ww` ist used and